-With 45 degree and certificate programs serving 7,500 individuals, SMCC is a comprehensive community college of the highest quality.
-Additionally, we provide workforce training and non-credit workshops for thousands of people every year.
+With more than 45 degree and certificate programs serving more than 7,000 individuals, SMCC is a comprehensive community college of the highest quality.
+Additionally, we provide workforce training and noncredit workshops for thousands of people every year.
 No college enjoys a setting more picturesque than our 80-acre South Portland Campus.
 At SMCC's Midcoast Campus at Brunswick Landing we offer higher education programs and business partnerships that prepare people for high-demand and high-wage careers.

-You can also be part of SMCC at our Bath Center, at one of our several community satellite locations, or on-line.
+You can also be part of SMCC at one of our several community satellite locations, or online.
 Whether you're a current or prospective student, a graduate, entrepreneur, partner or friend of the College, we are invested in your success.